henryh/csv-import/README.md

 # CSV Import
-The load data from csv files to database script.
+The PHP script for load data from CSV files to database.
 On the clear php, without any framework.
 Works only via a console.
 Tested on PHP 7.4 in Linux.